 Click the Add Aggregate Field in the subform.

-In the Aggregate Field popup, choose from the following options:
+Aggregate Field popup, choose from the following options:

 Aggregate: A predefined set of Aggregate Functions of Sum, Average, Maximum and Minimum.
 Simply choose the Function type and the related field.
 CRM will automatically calculate the aggregate values based on the settings made here.
 Example: An Aggregate Function to display the SUM of Deal Amounts will add up all the Deal Amounts entered in the subform and display the Total Deal Amount.